0Jen-ny0/.mp4-RL-training-for-hightorque-minipi/README.md

 # Reinforcement training for hightorque minipi via video input (.mp4)
 ## Overview
-This repository adapts the GVHMR → GMR → BeyondMimic pipeline for half-body humanoid robotics.
-It should be noted that due to the half-body nature of robot, certain motions that require upper body to balance may be difficult to reproduce.
+This repository adapts the GVHMR → GMR → BeyondMimic pipeline for a half-body humanoid robot (HighTorque MiniPi).
+Because MiniPi has a reduced upper-body DoF, motions that rely heavily on upper-body balancing may be difficult to reproduce.

-The frameworks takes an input video of human motion and:
+The framework takes an input video of human motion and:
 - [(GVHMR)](https://github.com/zju3dv/GVHMR) reconstructs full-body 3D human motion (pose and global trajectory) from input video.
 - [(GMR)](https://github.com/YanjieZe/GMR) retargets the reconstructed human motion into robot joint motions, producing a trajectory the robot can track.
 - [(BeyondMimic)](https://github.com/HybridRobotics/whole_body_tracking) trains and runs an RL tracking policy so the humanoid robot follows the retargeted motion in simulation.

-This repository uses [hightorque_minipi](https://www.hightorquerobotics.com/pi/#) as robot model but can be adapted to other half robots.
-Any changes made to the original code will be documented as reference in the ['Changes & Notes'](#changes--notes) section to support other half body robots.
+This repository uses [hightorque_minipi](https://www.hightorquerobotics.com/pi/#) as the robot model, but it can be adapted to other reduced-DoF humanoid platforms.
+All deviations from upstream projects are documented in the ['Changes & Notes'](#changes--notes) section.

 To import repository:
 ```bash